snwfdhmp/prose/README.md

 ## Introduction

-Prose is a golang package used to perform language-processing by the use of entity-matching.
+Prose implements simple language-processing by using simple regexps to recognize certain "meaning entities" inside a messsage.

+It's good at :

+- Understanding a command request and its parameters out of a human message

+It's not good at :

+- Understanding the meaning of a message outside pre-defined scopes

 Extended documentation can be found [here](https://godoc.org/github.com/snwfdhmp/prose).